[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 Leap Slam -- Fortify -- Faster Attacks -- Blood Magic.
 I dropped faster attacks and blood magic to make room for my Temp Chains Blasphemy setup, but you'll want the 4-link until you are filling every single socket on your gear with buffs.

 Vaal Molten Shell -- Increased Duration.
-I'm honestly expecting VMS to get a nerf in 3.8, it is truly stupidly overpowered right now.
 A buff that gives you insane defensive boosts, including an extra 15000+ effective maximum life that lasts for nearly 15 seconds is the kind of power creep nobody would have believed you about if you had described it two years ago.
-And when the situation doesn't warrant using your vaal souls, regular Molten Shell isn't bad either: at level 90 and gem level 19, mine adds just over 5k effective life for 5 seconds, on a 3 second cooldown.
-Note: the skill snapshots your current armor value at the moment of skill activation, so make sure you pop your granite flask BEFORE engaging the buff for optimum results.
+Regular Molten Shell isn't bad either; I'm automating mine with CWDT until I get a high-level VMS.

 Blood Rage.
 You're using attacks, so you run Blood Rage.
 Nuff said.